wenbobao/PPiOS-Rename/README.md

     6. Select the WrappingApp target, then clean and build the project to verify that the project builds.
     7. Go to the Project Navigator, select the `WrappingApp` project, and select the `WrappingApp` target.
     8. Select `General`, scroll to the bottom, and select the `+` to add to the list of `Linked Frameworks and Libraries`.
     9. Add `libStaticLib.a`.
 This should appear under the `Workspace` section in the dialog.
+You may need to close and reopen `LibWorkspace` after adding `StaticLib` in order to get it to appear correctly.
+    10. Select `Build Settings`, search for `other linker`, and set `Other Linker Flags` to include `-ObjC`.
-    10. Clean and build again to verify that the workspace builds correctly.
+    11. Clean and build again to verify that the workspace builds correctly.
 It should build the static library first and then the app.

 3. Setup *PPiOS-Rename* to analyze the app:
-    1. Follow `Project Setup` instructions [5-12 above](#configureAnalyze), but apply them to `WrappingApp`, rather than the static library, and modify the original `WrappingApp` target.
+    1. Follow instructions [5-12 in `Project Setup` above](#configureAnalyze), but apply them to `WrappingApp`, rather than the static library, and modify the original `WrappingApp` target.
 Duplication of the target is unnecessary.
     2. You may need to close and re-open the workspace to get Xcode to use the correct target name in the report navigator.
     3. <a name="countUniqueSymbols"></a>Clean and build the `Build and Analyze WrappingApp` target.
     4. Review the build log in the report navigator and look for the number of `Generated unique symbols`.
-This should be about 10.
+This number should include all of the public and all of the non-public symbols from `StaticLib`.
+This will also include a small number of symbols from classes in the app itself.
+These should be benign, but can be excluded manually if necessary.
-    5. Create a list of public classes for the static library, which will be used in two of the following steps.
-Either create the list using the following procedure (requires that the name of the public header files match the names of the classes), or create the list by hand.
+    5. Create a list of public types for the static library.
+Either create the list using the following procedure, or create the list manually.
+The procedure requires that the names of the public header files match the names of the types, or follow `AffectedType+CategoryName.h` convention.
         1. Go to the Report Navigator, review the log for a build of `StaticLib`, select a copy file task for one of the header files, right-click and `Copy`.
         2. Paste the result in a text editor.
         3. Select and copy the build output path.
 This should have the form: `<products-directory>/include/StaticLib`, and contain the string `/DerivedData/`.